-The key accounting problem to be addressed is the question whether the recognition criteria in the Conceptual Framework and in IAS 38 are outdated and too restrictive.
-This includes whether the control, identifiability and separability criteria are too restrictive.
+The key accounting problem to be addressed is the question whether the recognition criteria in the Conceptual Framework and in IAS 38 are outdated and too restrictive (or too loose).
+This includes whether the control, identifiability and separability criteria are too restrictive (or too loose).

-- The interrelated potential1 issues identified with the current accounting framework in IAS 38 are: - (a) Studies show that the value relevance of financial statements is decreasing;
+- 5 The interrelated potential issues identified with the current accounting framework in IAS 38 are: - (a) Studies show that the value relevance of financial statements is decreasing;

-1 Not everybody would agree that there is a problem related to all the issues listed.
+&lt;sup>1 Not everybody would agree that there is a problem related to all the issues listed.

-- (b) Because many internally generated intangible assets are not recognised, it is argued that financial statements no longer reflect the underpinning drivers of value in modern business; - (c) Not recognising many types of internally generated intangible assets distorts performance measures; - (d) the fact that recognition of intangible assets depends on how the asset has been acquired reduces comparability; - (e) The reliability and relevance of some separately recognised intangibles acquired in a business combination is questionable and questioned by some users.
-Evidence of that was provided during the joint TEG-User Panel meeting in early March; - (f) Measurement at cost may be problematic and does not reflect the value of intangible assets, but measurement at fair value may also be problematic. - These potential issues are further explained below.
+- (b) Because many internally generated intangible assets are not recognised, it is argued that financial statements no longer reflect the underpinning drivers of value in modern business; - (c) Not recognising many types of internally generated intangible assets distorts performance measures; - (d) The fact that recognition of intangible assets depends on how the asset has been acquired reduces comparability; - (e) The reliability and relevance of some separately recognised intangibles acquired in a business combination is questioned by some users.
+Evidence of that was provided during the joint TEG-User Panel meeting in early March; - (f) Measurement at cost may be problematic and does not reflect the value of intangible assets, but measurement at fair value may also be problematic. - 6 These potential issues are further explained below.
 Before that, it may be worth mentioning that the problems with accounting for intangible assets may not arise from the fact that they are 'intangible' but from the specific characteristics that are often associated with intangible assets: scalability, sunk costs, synergies and spill-overs.